tmatic-trading/crypto-platform/README.md

 ### Buying and Selling instructions

-Timatic has only one order type - limit.
-If a buy order is placed above the best ask price, the trade will be executed for this ask price.
+Available order types: `Market`, `Limit`.
+If a limit buy order is placed above the best ask price, the trade will be executed for this ask price.
 The same applies to sell orders.

 Buy and sell orders are methods that can be called for any instrument from such classes as Bitmex or Bybit of the tools module.
 For more details, see ```Selecting an instrument``` above.